 About stemming

 stemming is a process which reduces words to their stem, base, or root form.
-The index uses the stem of each queried term to expand the {query] by searching for the original term and also indexed terms that share the same root.
+The index uses the stem of each queried term to expand the query by searching for the original term and also indexed terms that share the same root.
 This important automatic query expansion process often returns relevant results that wouldn’t appear otherwise.

 Note

-Stemming only applies to words of four characters or more. |
+Stemming only applies to words of three characters or more. |

 -